2019–20 Colchester United F.C. season: October

 On 5 October, Colchester started the month with a 3–1 win against League Two's bottom club Stevenage.
 The visitors opened the scoring with a first-half deflected goal, but Tom Eastman equalised shortly after the break.
-It wasn't until the 82nd-minute that the U's took the lead after Frank Nouble had been fouled in the penalty area and he stepped up to convert the spot kick.
+It was not until the 82nd minute that the U's took the lead after Frank Nouble had been fouled in the penalty area and he stepped up to convert the spot kick.
 A minute later, he turned provider for Kwame Poku to score his second Colchester goal and seal the victory.

 After beating the Tottenham Hotspur first-team in the EFL Cup, Colchester hosted their under-21 side in the EFL Trophy group stage.
-A Luke Norris headed goal put Colchester ahead on 44 minutes, but the visitors equalised 15-minutes from full-time through Tashan Oakley-Boothe.
+A Luke Norris headed goal put Colchester ahead on 44 minutes, but the visitors equalised 15 minutes from full time through Tashan Oakley-Boothe.
 The game ended 1–1 and the match went to a penalty shoot-out, which Spurs won to claim a bonus point.

 On 11 October, teenage defender Ollie Kensdale joined National League South side Bath City in a month-long loan deal.

 Colchester visited Crawley Town on 12 October, and despite taking a first half lead through Luke Prosser, the home side scored twice in the second half to claim victory.

 On 18 October, Noah Chilvers joined Ollie Kensdale at Bath City in a month-long loan deal.

 On 19 October, Colchester suffered their second successive defeat, on this occasion a 1–0 reverse against League Two's bottom side Morecambe.

 Colchester held league leaders Crewe Alexandra to a 0–0 draw at Gresty Road on 22 October, but had the chance to win the game from the penalty spot in the seventh minute of stoppage time.
 However, Crewe goalkeeper Will Jääskeläinen saved Frank Nouble's effort after U's forward Theo Robinson had been sent off in an off the ball incident after the penalty had been awarded.

 Colchester returned to winning ways on 26 October for the first time in three weeks with a 3–1 home win against Newport County.
 The visitors were in front after just five minutes, but first-half goals from Ryan Jackson and Ben Stevenson put the U's in control.
 A goal from Courtney Senior 15 minutes from the full-time whistle rounded off the victory for Colchester.

 On 29 October, Colchester reached the quarter-final of the League Cup for only the second time in the club's history, coming from behind to win 3–1 for the second time in three days.
-Crawley were the hosts and opened the scoring on 20-minutes, but a Luke Norris header two minutes later levelled the score.
-In the second-half, Colchester went ahead after Cohen Bramall's free kick hit the bar, struck Crawley goalkeeper Michael Luyambula and went in.
-Substitute and former-Crawley loanee Luke Gambin sealed victory in the 79th-minute, his first goal for the U's.
+Crawley were the hosts and opened the scoring on 20 minutes, but a Luke Norris header two minutes later levelled the score.
+In the second half, Colchester went ahead after Cohen Bramall's free kick hit the bar, struck Crawley goalkeeper Michael Luyambula and went in.
+Substitute and former-Crawley loanee Luke Gambin sealed victory in the 79th minute, his first goal for the U's.